adriens/katacoda-glia-labs/postgresql/covid-psql/step3.md

 COMMENT ON COLUMN covid_nc_data.jour IS 'Date of the data';
 COMMENT ON COLUMN covid_nc_data.nb_confi IS 'Total number of confirmed covid cases, since the beginning of the crise';
 COMMENT ON COLUMN covid_nc_data.nb_quarant IS 'Nb. of people in quarantine';
-COMMENT ON COLUMN covid_nc_data.nb_remis IS 'Nb. of people who are ok now';
 COMMENT ON COLUMN covid_nc_data.nb_deces IS 'Nb. of deaths ;-(';
 COMMENT ON COLUMN covid_nc_data.nb_tests_jour IS 'Nb. or performed test that day';
 COMMENT ON COLUMN covid_nc_data.nb_prem_inject IS 'Nb. of people who have been vaccinated since 2021/01/20';